Kurdistan: Post-classical history

 Map of Jibal (mountains of northeastern Mesopotamia), highlighting "Summer and winter resorts of the Kurds", the Kurdish lands.
 Redrawn from Ibn Hawqal, 977 CE.

 The map from Mahmud al-Kashgari's Dīwān Lughāt al-Turk (1072–74), included Kurdistan.

 In the tenth and eleventh centuries, several Kurdish principalities emerged in the region: in the north the Shaddadids (951–1174) (in east Transcaucasia between the Kur and Araxes rivers) and the Rawadids (955–1221) (centered on Tabriz and which controlled all of Azerbaijan), in the east the Hasanwayhids (959–1015) (in Zagros between Shahrizor and Khuzistan) and the Annazids (990–1116) (centered in Hulwan) and in the west the Marwanids (990–1096) to the south of Diyarbakır and north of Jazira.

 Kurdistan in the Middle Ages was a collection of semi-independent and independent states called emirates.
 It was nominally under indirect political or religious influence of Khalifs or Shahs.
 A comprehensive history of these states and their relationship with their neighbors is given in the text of Sharafnama, written by Prince Sharaf al-Din Bitlisi in 1597.
 The emirates included Baban, Soran, Badinan and Garmiyan in the south; Bakran, Bohtan (or Botan) and Badlis in the north, and Mukriyan and Ardalan in the east.

 The earliest medieval attestation of the toponym Kurdistan is found in a 12th-century Armenian historical text by Matteos Urhayeci.
 He described a battle near Amid and Siverek in 1062 as to have taken place in Kurdistan.
 The second record occurs in the prayer from the colophon of an Armenian manuscript of the Gospels, written in 1200.

+Kurdistan was also mentioned in 1153, referring to Kermanshah and its surroundings.
 A later use of the term Kurdistan is found in Empire of Trebizond documents in 1336 and in Nuzhat al-Qulub, written by Hamdallah Mustawfi in 1340.
+Mustawfi had delineated the geographical boundaries of Kurdistan, adding that its center was Bahar and that it also included the urban centers of Aleshtar, Chamchamal, Dinavar, Hulwan, Harsin, Kangavar, Kerend, Qorveh, Soltanabad, and Shahrizor, while explicitly separating it from the region of Luristan to the south.
+It bordered Persian Iraq, Arab Iraq, Khuzestan, Azerbaijan, and Diyarbekir.

 British Government 1921 proposal from the Colonial Secretary, Winston Churchill, for an autonomous region of Kurdistan.